Cevian says may further raise stake in ThyssenKrupp

+BRIEF-Airway Therapeutics secured $6.3 million in bridge financing from new, existing investors

+* Airway Therapeutics says has secured $6.3 million in bridge financing from new and existing investors

-DUESSELDORF, Germany Swedish activist shareholder Cevian may further increase its 5.2 percent holding in struggling ThyssenKrupp (TKAG.DE) but does not plan to fully take over the German steelmaker, a spokeswoman for the investor said.
+DUESSELDORF, Germany, Sept 25 Swedish activist shareholder Cevian may further increase its 5.2 percent holding in struggling ThyssenKrupp but does not plan to fully take over the German steelmaker, a spokeswoman for the investor said.

 ThyssenKrupp Chief Executive Heinrich Hiesinger, whose company recently breached its loan covenants and had to receive a waiver from creditors, said he welcomed Cevian as a new major shareholder.